Naludrag/AIT/Labo1/Labo1.md

 ***1.3 Create a partition table on the disk and create two partitions of equal size using the parted tool***

+Here are the different points of the manipulation :

+****1.3.1 & 1.3.2 Use the parted command and display the existing partitions with the print command****
 ```bash
 ubuntu@mobile:~$ sudo parted /dev/sdb
 [sudo] password for ubuntu: